Get Answers to These FAQs We Hear the Most

 Can I Receive Workers' Compensation Benefits in South Carolina if I Fail My Drug Test?

 For example, a construction worker may have smoked marijuana on Saturday then fallen off a roof on Tuesday.
 His drug test may come back positive.
 However, the employer would have the burden of proving that the marijuana the construction worker smoked on Saturday caused him to fall off the roof three days later.
 While we in no way condone drug use, we are here to protect injured workers' rights.
-If your employer told you that you were ineligible for South Carolina workers’ compensation benefits because of a failed drug test, call me today at (803) 790-2800.
+If your employer told you that you were ineligible for South Carolina workers’ compensation benefits because of a failed drug test, call me today at (803) 790-2800 or contact us by using the live chat box below.
 Everything we discuss will be 100% confidential.

 Do I Need A Lawyer to Settle My South Carolina Workers' Compensation Case?

-It depends.
-Minor work injuries that require minimal treatment, and do not prevent you from working, should not require a lawyer.
-Likewise, if the insurance company is paying your medical bills, authorizing necessary medical care, sending checks in a timely fashion, and offering to fairly compensate you for any impairment or effect on future earnings, a lawyer might not be necessary.
+Whether or not you need a workers' comp lawyer after being hurt at work will largely depend on the severity of the injury and how you're being treated by your employer and their insurance company.
+Minor work injuries that require minimal treatment, and do not prevent you from working, should not require hiring a workers' comp lawyer.
+Likewise, if the insurance company is paying your medical bills, authorizing necessary medical care, sending checks in a timely fashion, and offering to fairly compensate you for any impairment or effect on future earnings, a workers' comp lawyer might not be necessary.

-However, when the insurance company drags its feet, refuses to send you to the proper doctor, or fights to pay you less than the law entitles you to, then you should at least consulting a South Carolina workers' comp attorney.
+However, when the insurance company drags its feet, refuses to send you to the proper doctor, or fights to pay you less than the law entitles you to, then you should at least consult a South Carolina workers' comp attorney to make sure your legal right to workers' compensation benefits are protected.

 I do not represent people unless I think they will benefit from my knowledge and skills.
 Even if I turn down your case, I will gladly take a few minutes to answer your questions at no charge.
 Call me today at (803) 790-2800 or request a free copy of my book, Your Guide to South Carolina Personal Injury and Workers' Compensation.